 - 5-Day Disneyland Base Ticket with Genie+ — save up to $30 versus gate price

 Keep an eye out for even cheaper sales and promo tickets that appear from time to time!
 We have a great SoCal Resident Promo 3-Day ticket right now for visits Jan.
 9 through May 25, 2023.
 With this ticket you can visit on three separate days, Monday through Friday, by May 25 for as low as $68.86 per day.
 There are park hopper and Genie+ options as well.
 In fact this is the cheapest you will find Genie+!
 Follow us on social media for more sale announcements.
 Look for our Black Friday and Cyber Monday deals!

 What to Know Before You Make Your Disneyland Reservation

 With safety a top priority, you'll find some new policies in place throughout the Disneyland Resort.
 Here are full details about the health and safety policies and what to expect during the Disneyland reopening.
 Before you make your Disneyland reservation, there are a few important things to remember:

 - You must have valid theme park admission to make a reservation.

 - You'll make a reservation for a specific park.

-- If you have an eligible unused Disneyland ticket from before the closure, the expiration date will be updated prior to the parks' reopening.
-At that time, you will be able to link your ticket to your Disney account in the Disneyland app or online to see the new expiration date.
+- If you have an eligible unused Disneyland ticket from before the closure, the expiration date is updated.
+You can link your ticket to your Disney account in the Disneyland app or online to see the new expiration date.

-- You will want to link all the tickets to one account to make joining a Boarding Group for Star Wars: Rise of the Resistance and WEB Slingers easier.
+- You will want to link all the tickets to at least one account to make joining a virtual queue for World of Color easier.

 - Reservations are limited and subject to availability.